The Elmira Area Community

 The Elmira area offers its residents convenient living in a beautiful setting, a variety of cultural and recreational activities and a low cost of living.

-Chemung County is home to major employers such as Hardinge Inc., Schweizer Aircraft, Kennedy Valve and Sallie Mae.
+Chemung County is home to major employers such as Hardinge Inc., Kennedy Valve and Arnot Ogden Medical Center.
 Corning Inc. and Dresser Rand are based in neighboring Corning.

 Among the cultural attractions enjoyed by area residents are the Clemens Center for the Performing Arts, Arnot Art Museum, Corning Museum of Glass, Chemung County Historical Museum, The Center for Mark Twain Studies, The Rockwell Museum, Sullivan's Monument and Living History Center, the Wings of Eagles Discovery Center and the National Soaring Museum.

-For the sports enthusiast, Elmira is home to professional baseball (the Pioneers) and hockey (the Jackals).
+For the sports enthusiast, Elmira is home to professional hockey (the Jackals) and baseball (the Pioneers).
 First Arena, home of the Jackals, also hosts concerts, expositions and large sales.

 Samuel Clemens (Mark Twain) wrote many of his finest works during summers spent in Elmira, the home of his wife Olivia.
 Twain is buried in Elmira's Woodlawn Cemetery, as are many of our other famous sons and daughters, plus veterans of every war since the Revolution including the only Confederate remains north of the Mason-Dixon line.